dataopskenn/dataopskenn/README.md

 ## 🔍 Connect with Me

 - 💼 [LinkedIn](https://www.linkedin.com/in/kenneth-dagogo/)
-- 💬 DM me to collaborate on BI, ETL, or cleanly documented data projects
+- 💬 DM me to collaborate on BI, ETL, or cleanly documented data projects.
-- 📚 I'm building in public — with a teacher's mindset and an engineer's rigor
+- 📚 I'm learning and building in public — with a teacher's mindset and an engineer's rigor.

 ---